CRB Tracking App FAQ

 -Refresh the whole app by pressing F5 or whatever the refresh button is on your browser (you will lose edits you haven’t saved)

--If those haven’t improved things there might have been a change or bug that messed things up.
+-If none of those have helped there might have been a change or bug that messed things up.
 Email me with as much info as you have and I’ll figure out the issue and try to give you a workaround for right now.

 Detections